Hausa people: History

 British colonial administrator Frederick Lugard exploited rivalries between many of the emirs in the south and the central Sokoto administration to counter possible defence efforts as his men marched toward the capital.
 As the British approached the city of Sokoto, the new Sultan Muhammadu Attahiru I organised a quick defence of the city and fought the advancing British-led forces.
 The British emerged triumphant, sending Attahiru I and thousands of followers on a Mahdist hijra.

 On 13 March 1903 at the grand market square of Sokoto, the last Vizier of the Caliphate officially conceded to British rule.
 The British appointed Muhammadu Attahiru II as the new Caliph.
 Lugard abolished the Caliphate, but retained the title Sultan as a symbolic position in the newly organised Northern Nigeria Protectorate.
-In June 1903, the British defeated the remaining forces of Attahiru I, who was killed in action; by 1906 resistance to British rule had ended.
+In June 1903, the British defeated the remaining forces of Attahiru I, who was killed in action; by 1906 resistance to British rule had ended with the conquest of Hadejia and the death of Sarki Muhammadu Mai Shahada of Hadejia as the last Emirate standing in Sokoto Caliphate.
 The area of the Sokoto Caliphate was divided among the control of the British, French, and Germans under the terms of the Berlin Conference.

 The British established the Northern Nigeria Protectorate to govern the region, which included most of the Sokoto empire and its most important emirates.
 Under Lugard, the various emirs were provided significant local autonomy, thus retaining much of the political organisation of the Sokoto Caliphate.
 The Sokoto area was treated as just another emirate within the Nigerian Protectorate.
 Because it was never connected with the railway network, it became economically and politically marginal.